 Another reason why the substance of your major may not matter during the law school admissions process has to do with the metrics law schools use to evaluate applicants.
 The top two gatekeeper metrics, undoubtedly, are your LSAT score and your undergraduate GPA.

-Many of these personality dimensions can reveal themselves in any discipline, so it's not unusual to have professors outside of government departments to write recommendation letters addressing these qualities and weighing in on your fitness for law school.
+Many of these personality dimensions can reveal themselves in any discipline, so it's not unusual to have professors outside of legal studies departments write recommendation letters addressing these qualities and weighing in on your fitness for law school.

 Going Beyond the Best Pre-Law Majors

-As you make preparations for law school, along with choosing the right major, there are a number of other steps you can take to shine up your application.
-FindLaw's attorneys have stood in your shoes and are happy to share information, resources and tips for success.
+As you prepare for law school, along with choosing the right major, there are a number of other steps you can take to shine up your application.
+FindLaw's attorneys have stood in your shoes and are happy to share information, resources, and tips for success.
 Learn more by sticking with FindLaw for Law Students.